-An illuminating example of strategic manoeuvring is cited by Robert A. Meyer.
-To quote the example, one of the US car manufacturing companies announced in one year in the month of September an increase of \$ 180 in the price list of its car model.
+An illuminating example of strategic manoeuvring is cited by Robert A. Meyer.32 To quote the example, one of the US car manufacturing companies announced in one year in the month of September33 an increase of \$ 180 in the price list of its car model.
 Following it, a few days later a second company announced an increase of \$ 80 only and a third announced an increase of \$ 91.
 The first company made a counter move: it announced a reduction in the enhancement in the list price from \$ 180 to \$ 71.
 This is a pertinent example of interdependence of firms in business decisions under oligopolistic market structure.
-In India, when Maruti Udyog Limited (MUL), announced a price cut of ₹ 24,000 to ₹ 36,000 in early 2005 on its passenger cars, other companies followed suit.
+In India, when Maruti Udyog Limited (MUL), announced a price cut of 24,000 to 36,000 in early 2005 on its passenger cars, other companies followed suit.
 However, price competition is not the major form of competition among the oligopoly firms as price war destroys the profits.
-A more common form of competition is non-price competition on the basis of product differentiation, vigorous advertising and provision of survive.
+A more common form of competition is non-price competition of survive.